openstack-archive/anvil/README.md

 1. Run *./stack -a uninstall -d $HOME/openstack -c glance*
     * *Note:* This will also uninstall glances dependencies (to show dependencies run *./stack -s*)
         * If this is undesired try the *--ignoredeps* option
+    * *Note:* This may also require *sudo* access to cleanup all the necessary directories that python sets up.

 On finish you should see something like the following: